JeremyRubin/rubin.io/bitcoin/_posts/0000-00-00-next-steps-bip119.md

 1. Before November, if Speedy Trial passes, then all users should ensure they upgrade to validate CTV
-1. If Speedy Trial fails, at least we were at the ball, and we can either try again _next year_ or we can re-evaluate the design of CTV against alternatives that would take more time to prepare engineering wise (e.g., more general covenants, small tweaks to CTV).
+1. If Speedy Trial fails, at least we were at the ball, and we can either try again _next year_, meaning CTV would be availble for use in at minimum 1.5 years, or we can re-evaluate the design of CTV against alternatives that would take more time to prepare engineering wise (e.g., more general covenants, small tweaks to CTV).

 ## What is *Jeremy Rubin* going to do?